kso512/install-check_mk-server/README.md

 ## Dependencies

-This role depends on no other roles.
+This role depends on none other.

 ## Example Playbook